alexcolls/calculator3000/README.md

 11. In terminal, add transfer crypto & NFT commands with web3-wallet adapters.
 12. In terminal, add scraping web commands.
 13. In terminal, add image, audio and video supporting.
+14. In terminal, implement speech-to-text & text-to-speech model.
+15. Build & deploy a Node-TS Server + Cloud DB, for user authentification and online app services.

 * Pull requests are accepted and proposals welcome.